-- All doors into and out of the Nursery will be locked, - Windows to be checked to ensure they are firmly closed and bolted, - Nursery blinds may be closed, - All staff and children to stay away from the windows and doors, - All CF Suitable People to be aware of their designated areas, - Only essential phone calls will be made, - The Manager may call the police if required due to risk assessment or other reasons, - Manager to inform parents by email and ask for emails only and no calls, the email will also inform parents that they will be updated at regular intervals by email as it is a faster method of communication than phoning people.
+- All doors into and out of the Nursery will be locked, - Windows to be checked to ensure they are firmly closed and bolted, - Nursery blinds may be closed, - All staff and children to stay away from the windows and doors, - All CF Suitable People to be aware of their designated areas, - Only essential phone calls will be made, - The Manager will call the police, - Manager to inform parents by email and ask for emails only and no calls, the email will also inform parents that they will be updated at regular intervals by email as it is a faster method of communication than phoning people.
 Parents must be advised to watch out for emails.
-The Manager will email parents at least every 30 minutes so that parents and carers are kept up to date and fully informed. - Manager may need to exit the office and use the laptop to respond to parents. - The Manager will listen to the news, if relevant, to gain information and assess the situation, - Nursery Director to be informed about the lockdown.
+The Manager will email parents at least every 30 minutes so that parents and carers are kept up to date and fully informed. - Manager may need to exit the office and use the laptop to respond to parents. - The Manager will listen to the news to gain information and assess the situation, - Nursery Director to be informed about the lockdown.